Juniper/healthbot-rules/juniper_official/Predictive-Maintenance/README.md

 		> Helper files: interfaceOpticsDiagnostics-tx-rx.yml;
 		> More details:
-		 Checks for anomalies in optic module tx and rx
+		 Checks for anomalies in optic module tx and rx.

 ### Rule name: check-pcs-errors
+		> Description: "Checks for increase in pcs bit-error-seconds and errored-blocks-seconds and notifies when anomaly is detected"
+		> Synopsis: "PCS anomalies"
 		> Rule file name: check-pcs-errors.rule
 		> Sensor type: iAgent
 		> Supported HealthBot version: 4.0.1